nleiva/ansible-web-server/README.md

 Follow these steps to provision the Web Server(s).

-1. Create a Project with for this repo (`https://github.com/nleiva/ansible-web-server`).
+1. Create a Project for this repo (`https://github.com/nleiva/ansible-web-server`).
 I called the Project `Azure WebServer` in the example below.

 <p align="center">
 <img src="./pictures/tower_project.png">